IBM/cloud-pak-cli/doc/case_launch.md

 ### Exit codes

 Phase one of this project returns only two possible return codes: 0 for success and 1 for failure.
 We expect to support additional exit codes in the future, including propogating exit codes from the launch scripts.

+### CASE validation

+Each CASE contains two files for validating the authenticity of the CASE: digests.yaml and signature.yaml.
+The digests.yaml contains a shasum for the CASE as well as any other resources that are referenced by the CASE.
+These resources include files, container images, Helm charts, and other CASEs.
+The signature.yaml contains an encrypted shasum of the contents of the files in the CASE.
+Each file represents a point-in-time reference for the specific CASE.

+The digests.yaml is verified during `cloudctl case save` and the signature.yaml is verified during `cloudctl case launch`.

+More information on digests.yaml and signature.yaml can be found in the [CASE specification documentation](https://github.com/ibm/case).

+#### A note on floating tags

+As stated previously, digests.yaml and signature.yaml represent a point-in-time reference for a CASE.
+If a CASE references a mutable image tag, such as `latest` and the image is updated between when the CASE is published and `cloudctl case launch` is run, then signature validation will fail.
+If you seeing signature validation fail for this reason, and you are confident in the pedigree of the CASE, then this validation can be bypassed by setting the `-t | --tolerance` flag to 1.